Amazon's Chromecast-esque console may arrive in April

 Dingle, dangle, dongle

 Everything hangs on the price.
-With Chromecast selling for US$35, Amazon has some stiff competition on its hands.
+With Chromecast selling for $35 (and likely £30 in the UK), Amazon has some stiff competition on its hands.

-Especially as Google's TV stick is set to roll out to the rest of the world very soon, including Australia.
+Especially as Google's TV stick is set to roll out to the rest of the world very soon.